lhkkennedy/Hull-Tactical---Market-Prediction-Kaggle-Competition-2025/README.md

 When we evaluate your submission on the hidden test set the client defined in `default_gateway` will run in a different container with direct access to the hidden test set and hand off the data timestep by timestep.

-Your code will always have access to the published copies of the copmetition files.
+Your code will always have access to the published copies of the competition files.

 ```
 import os